Short history of Cultural historical theory in the Netherlands

 As the only department in the Netherlands, the Department of Education and Curriculum could train their students in the theory of development, schooling and education from a cultural historical point of view.
-Such teaching (both at the VU and elsewhere) contributed to the formation of a third generation of cultural-historical scholars in the Netherlands, who are well-trained in Vygotskian theory, but they also have taken a strong interest in educational practices (mainly school and educational services)This third generation featured scholars like Bea Pompert, Niko Fijma, Mariette de Haan, Dorian de Haan.
+Such teaching (both at the VU and elsewhere) contributed to the formation of a third generation of cultural-historical scholars in the Netherlands, who are well-trained in Vygotskian theory, but they also have taken a strong interest in educational practices (mainly school and educational services).This third generation featured scholars like Bea Pompert, Niko Fijma, Mariette de Haan, Dorian de Haan, Monique Volman.
 Particularly Bea Pompert played an important role in helping Frea Janssen-Vos to develop her curriculum strategy for young children (called Basis Ontwikkeling).
 Janssen-Vos and Pompert, with the help of Niko Fijma, Trudy Schiferli and many others, developed and implemented an approach for working with preschool en primary school children on the basis of Vygotskian ideas on learning, development and schooling.
 The approach is now well known in the Netherlands as ‘Ontwikkelingsgericht Onderwijs’ (Developmental Education).
 A growing number of schools is now adopting this way of working with children, supervised by Pompert and many colleagues from their National Centre for Developmental Education, called 'De Activiteit' in Alkmaar.

 The chair for Cultuurhistorische Onderwijspedagogiek (prof. B. van Oers), together with the lectureship of dr W. Wardekker (Vrije Universiteit and professor at the University of Higher Education and Teacher Training, Zwolle), lectorship of Chiel van der Veen (Windesheim, Almere) and the professorship of Prof. Monique Volman (University of Amsterdam) constitute a firm network of research and development in a variety of dimensions.
-Due to the work of these scholars (at the universities and schools) a fourth generation of CHAT adherents is now at work in the Netherlands (Marjolein Dobber, Chiel van der Veen, Lorien de Koning, Marte van Vliet, Femke van der Wilt, and many many others).
+Due to the work of these scholars (at the universities, training institutes, and schools) this fourth generation of CHAT adherents is now at work in the Netherlands (Marjolein Dobber, Chiel van der Veen, Lorien de Koning, Marte van Vliet, Femke van der Wilt, and many many others).

 Together they elaborate, implement and evaluate the Developmental Education concept in practice, strengthen one of the basic tenets of Vygotskij regarding the necessary integration of theory and practice.

 For the benefit of children and our future society.